PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

-don't spent a lot of sun on growing every tree to size 3 - it costs fortune and it's not a good strategy cut down trees sooner than on last round, cut during the game don't grow and seed in the last turns (that much?)
+don't spent a lot of sun on growing every tree to size 3 - it costs fortune and it's not a good strategy cut down trees sooner than on last round, cut during the game don't grow and seed in the last turns (that much?) seed in dist 2 but not in a straight line if possible - as Bossoot does

 catboss
 seed